anvilproject/anvil-portal/content/home/update-cloud.md

 ---
-sectionSubHeader: "Find out about AnVIL tool and platform updates, training opportunities and, conferences."
+sectionSubHeader: "Find out about AnVIL tool and platform updates, training opportunities, and conferences."
 ---